 Sajjad Anwar is a cartographer and programmer based in Bangalore, India.
 He hearts maps and often makes one.
 Most often, he is found in the company of other technologists, social activists and researchers in education, human rights and policy making.

 Earlier, Sajjad helped build and maintain the data and geographic infrastructure at the Karnataka Learning Partnership, incubated at the Akshara Foundation.
 He was part of the team who is building a collaborative mapping platform for monitoring REDD+ forests and natural resource extraction in Democratic Republic of Congo.

 He enjoys running workshops and speaking at conferences on topics of data, mapping and story telling.

-Ocassional rambling about maps, data and other things.
+Ocassional posts about maps, data and other things.

 Started in 2013, Bangalore's monthly spatial gathering.